renatobo/DucatiPanigaleCanBus/README.md

 ## What data is collected?

-The choice of data is a combination of what could be useful and what is supported by HTL channels, right now:
+The choice of data is a combination of what could be useful and what is supported by HLT channels, right now:

 ### Transmitted at 20Hz